 FPGA hard SRAM blocks can typically implement up to two read-write ports (2rw).
 Implementing more read ports on an FPGA can be achieved reasonably efficiently by replicating the memory blocks, but increasing the number of write ports is more difficult.
 A multiple write port RAM can be implemented using registers for storage and LUTs for multiplexing and address decoding, but is inefficient.
-A more efficient method using hard RAM blocks for most of the storage replicates memory blocks for each write and read port and uses a live value table (LVT) to show for each word which of the replicated memories holds the most recent copy [27].
+A more efficient method using hard RAM blocks for most of the storage replicates memory blocks for each write and read port and uses a live value table (LVT) to indicate for each word which of the replicated memories holds the most recent copy [27].

 We present data for multiported RAMs implemented using registers, LVT-based multiported memories from [27], and CACTI 5.3 models of custom CMOS multiported RAMs.
 Like for single-ported SRAMs (Section IV-B), we report the random cycle time of a pipelined custom CMOS memory.
-We focus on a $256 \times 32$ -bit (8 kb) memory block with twice as
+We focus on a 256×32 -bit (8 kbit) memory block with twice as many read ports as write ports (2N read, N write) because it is a port configuration often used in register files in processors and the size fits well into an M9K memory block.
+Table V shows the throughput and density comparisons.